Sakurairinaqwq/AdvancedPhysicsTick/README.md

 Setup
 =====================

-1. Clone or download the repository from GitHub:
+- Clone or download the repository from GitHub:
 ```
 git clone https://github.com/your-repo/AdvancedPhysicsTick.git
 ```
-2. Place the plugin folder in the plugins directory of your Unreal Engine 5 project.
+- Place the plugin folder in the plugins directory of your Unreal Engine 5 project.
-3. Run Unreal Engine 5 project.
+- Run Unreal Engine 5 project.

 Documentation
 =====================

 ### 1. AddForce, AddForceAtLocation and etc...

-Use these functions to interact with VehicleMesh in AAdvancedPawn:
+-   Use these functions to interact with VehicleMesh in AAdvancedPawn

+	> THREADSAFE!
+CALL THIS FUNCTIONS ONLY AdvancedTick in BP or PhysicsTick in C++!
 ```
 UFUNCTION(BlueprintCallable, Category = "AdvancedPawn|Physics")
 void AddForce(const FVector& Force, bool bAllowSubstepping = true, bool bAccelChange = false);